venerari/ansible-tower/README.md

 ```
 bug catcher
 this is working on this repo, http://mirror.centos.org/centos/7.4.1708
-you should change/test if this will work
+you should change/test if this will work on the file centos7-repo
 ```